 Can you delete my account?

-We comply with the European Union General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) account deletion requirements.
-If you have an account that you registered from either the European Union or the U.S. State of California we will be happy to delete your account.
-Please contact us at [email protected] and we will process the request.
+We comply with the European Union General Data Protection Regulation (GDPR) account deletion requirements.
+If you have an account that you registered from the European Union we will be happy to delete your account.
+Please contact us at [email protected] from the email address linked to your account and we will process the request.

 Please understand that once an account is deleted, the account and the Toons are gone forever.
 They cannot be restored.